benjaminzwhite/kattis/README.md

 ```
 </details>

-## Editorials
+## Exercises with detailled solution pages

-Exercises which I found particularly interesting for some reason, and decided to write my own editorial:
+Exercises which I found particularly interesting for some reason, and decided to write-up a solution page:

 - Ocean Monument
 - Lopsided Lineup